Information for parents

 To the Families of Graduating Students:

 On Sunday, June 16, the Commencement ceremony will be held outside, weather permitting, at the Roger Hull Plaza in front of Schaffer Library, with the academic procession at 9:30 a.m. followed by the ceremony at 10:00 a.m.
-There will be unlimited outdoor seating.
+There will be unlimited outdoor seating as well as seating under two large tents on either side of the Nott Memorial.
 No tickets are required.
-Air-conditioned indoor seating will be available at Taylor Music Center (Emerson Auditorium) and Olin Hall (Room 115).

-In the event of sustained, drenching rain or severe weather, the ceremony will be held in the Memorial Field House and rain tickets marked “Memorial Field House” will be required.
+In the event of sustained, drenching rain or severe weather, the ceremony will be held in Memorial Field House and rain tickets marked “Memorial Field House” will be required.
 Due to limited indoor seating capacity, each student will be issued four rain tickets.
 These will be sent to students’ campus mailboxes by the end of May.
-Others may gather in College Park Hall (recommended) or Olin Hall (Room 115) to view the ceremony on a big screen.
+Others may watch the ceremony in Taylor Music Center (Emerson Auditorium), Olin Hall (Room 115), or O’Brien Hall (Room 117).
+Those who have traveled to the Schenectady area also can elect to remain in their lodgings and enjoy the live stream on their own or hotel devices.

 We regret that parking is not available in close proximity to the ceremony on campus for all guests.
 Campus safety officers will be stationed at all entrances of the campus to direct cars to on-campus parking on a first-come, first-served basis.
 If main campus lots are full, please seek parking spaces at College Park Hall on lower Nott Street and on neighboring streets.
 Shuttle transportation will be available for those who park at the College Park Hall lot.
-Parking is also available in the Nott/Seward parking lot, and Raymond/Potter lot.
-Golf carts will be available to help transport people from the parking lots to the seating.
+Parking is also available in the Nott/Seward parking lot, and the Raymond/Potter lot.
+Golf carts will be available to help transport guests from the parking lots to the seating.
 No reservation is needed.
 Click here for Parking Information.

 A designated seating area will be available for persons with accessibility needs.
 Accessibility parking is available in the Lamont parking lot for those with an accessibility parking tag.
 If you don’t have a tag, you may drop guests off in the circle outside Old Chapel and a golf cart will take them to the seating area.
 No reservation is needed.

-To recognize each student individually, we will call graduates’ names in alphabetical order.
-This will make it easy for all to anticipate the moment at which particular names will be called.
-I ask that parents and friends refrain from moving up to the platform or otherwise obstructing the flow of the procession to take pictures.
-Grad Images will take three individual pictures of each graduating senior: first before crossing the stage, second while receiving diploma cases from President Harris, and the last while leaving the stage.
+Grad Images (https://www.gradimages.com/) will take three individual pictures of each graduating senior: first before crossing the stage, second while receiving diploma cases from President Harris, and last while leaving the stage.
 Approximately two weeks after Commencement, Grad Images will send a selection of proofs to your student’s union.edu email address so that you may purchase photographs if you wish.
 In addition, Balfour will be providing graduation announcements and other related products.
 Allowing these companies to provide you information is intended as a service for graduates and their families.
 You are under no obligation to purchase their products.

 Sincerely yours,